labgem/microscope-user-doc/docs/content/search/exportForm.rst

 .. image:: img/download_extract_classification.PNG

-Get the complete `Role Classification <../mage/info.html#what-is-the-roles-classification>`_ in a text format.
+Get the complete :ref:`Role Classification <mage-roles>` in a text format.

-Get the complete `BioProcess Classification <../mage/info.html#what-is-the-bioprocess-classification>`_ in a text format.
+Get the complete :ref:`BioProcess Classification <mage-bioprocess>` in a text format.

 Export Organism Data to RDF
 ---------------------------